huggingface/datasets/datasets/urdu_fake_news/README.md

 - news: a string in urdu
 - class: the label indicating whethere the provided news is real or fake.
+- file: name of the file contianing the urdu news.

 ### Data Splits